Composting & Prevention

 - Leaf mould tends to be slightly acidic (though how acidic depends on the type of tree from which the leaves came) so it’s good for acid-loving plants.

 - Leaves (shredded is best) also make a good mulch around your trees, shrubs, and perennial plants.
+Read the full mulch and mulching guide.

 Finally, leaves can also be stored near your compost bin or pile, so that you have a ready source of browns when you are composting grass, weeds, or other greens in the spring and summer.
 Simply mix an equal quantity of leaves with your greens, be sure to add moisture if needed and then place the mix in your compost bin or pile.